Wagner Lab - Cellular and Molecular Medicine

 Bruce Ewenstein, MD, PhD - Visiting Professor

-Started in the Wagner Lab in November 2021
+in the Wagner Lab since November 2021

 Dr. Ewenstein is a board-certified hematologist with more than 30 years of experience in academic medicine, drug development and healthcare.
 Dr. Ewenstein received his MD and PhD degrees from the Albert Einstein College of Medicine in New York City and did his Hematology clinical training at Brigham and Women’s Hospital.

 Before joining industry in 2002, Dr. Ewenstein was an Assistant Professor of Medicine at Harvard Medical School where he served as founder and Director of the Boston Hemophilia Center (BWH/BCH) for 15 years.
 His doctoral and post-doctoral projects involved the structural elucidation of class I major histocompatibility (MHC) antigens.
 His later laboratory work centered on endothelial cell biology with a focus on the role of this cell type in hemostatic and thrombotic processes.
-His current interests include the roles of von Willebrand factor (VWF) and ADAMTS13 in thrombosis-inflammatory disease processes.

 E-mail: simona.stella@childrens.harvard.edu